go-extras/galera-cluster/README.md

 ### Install the cluster

+NB: on linux you might need to prefix the commands with `sudo`.

 ```
 bash-3.2$ ./bin/galera-manager install
 [... docker image build and container creation commands will be shown ...]